Billy Milligan: Film

 Several attempts had been made by Hollywood to adapt Keyes' book.
 In the early 1990s, James Cameron co-wrote a screenplay with Todd Graff for a film version he was to direct then-titled A Crowded Room.
 This adaptation never came into fruition because Cameron was sued by adaptation rightsholder Sandy Arcara, demanding "her salary should be raised from $250,000 to $1.5 million"; seeing the project stalled, Milligan also sued Cameron in 1993.

-After Cameron left the project, Warner Bros. continued to develop the now slightly retitled The Crowded Room, with directors Joel Schumacher and David Fincher attached at various points.
-Actors courted for the role of Milligan included Matthew McConaughey, Johnny Depp, Brad Pitt, Sean Penn and John Cusack.
+After Cameron left the project, Warner Bros. continued to develop the now slightly retitled The Crowded Room, with directors Joel Schumacher, David Fincher, Nick Cassavetes, F. Gary Gray, and Gus Van Sant attached at various points.
+Actors courted for the role of Milligan included Matthew McConaughey, Johnny Depp, Brad Pitt, Billy Crudup, Sean Penn and John Cusack.
 In February 2015, it was confirmed that Leonardo DiCaprio would star as Milligan, and Jason Smilovic was set to pen the script.

-In 2016, the film Split directed by M. Night Shyamalan featured the main character Kevin Crumb, who was based solely on Milligan.
-Kevin even uses the term "taking the light," which is similar to "taking the spot", the terminology Billy used.
-Split is the second installment in a trilogy of superhero films by the director.
+The 2016 psychological horror film Split is loosely based on Milligan’s crimes due to his mental disorder.
+The film follows a man named Kevin Crumb, played by James McAvoy, who struggles with dissociative identity disorder (DID).
+Due to his disorder, he furtively captures and holds three teenage girls hostage in an underground isolation bunker.

+Like Milligan, Crumb also had 24 personalities.

 Television

-In 2021, it was announced that The Crowded Room would instead be adapted as a ten-episode television series, starring Tom Holland, rather than the unrealized DiCaprio project.
+In 2021, it was announced that The Crowded Room would instead be adapted as a ten-episode television series on Apple TV+, starring Tom Holland, rather than the unrealized DiCaprio project.

 In 2021, Netflix released a four-part documentary entitled Monsters Inside: The 24 Faces of Billy Milligan.
 The series was directed by Olivier Megaton.
-The docuseries mentions that Milligan had confessed being a murderer to his niece prior to his passing away, and links him to two unsolved murders.
+The docuseries mentions that Milligan had confessed being a murderer to his niece prior to his death, and links him to two unsolved murders.
 It features video interviews with various people connected to the case and tape recordings of his psychiatric sessions.